borntofrappe/game-development/06 Angry Birds/Prep/Physics/README.md

 love.physics.setMeter(64)
 ```

-In this simulation, using `setMeter(64)` means that 64 pixels are associated with a meter. `9.81 * 64` therefore describes the subject for the meter, and for the 64 pixels.
+In this simulation, using `setMeter(64)` means that 64 pixels are associated with a meter. `9.81 * 64` therefore describes the gravity for the meter, and for the 64 pixels.

+Past the horizontal and vertical gravity, the documentation explains the boolean as `sleep`.
+Setting the value to `true` seems to optimize the simulation by disregarding bodies which do not move, at least until a collision is registered.
+In the example demo, for instance.

-For the objects, the idea is to create a table with a series of functions.
+For the objects, the idea is to populate a table with a series of functions.
 The physics module describes these functions in details, but the idea is to:

-- create a _body_ through the [`newBody` function](https://love2d.org/wiki/love.physics.newBody)
+- create a _body_ with [`physics.newBody`](https://love2d.org/wiki/love.physics.newBody)

   ```lua
   -- world, x, y